Wheel tractor-scraper: Design

 On the 'elevating scraper' the bowl is filled by a type of conveyor arrangement fitted with a horizontal flights to move the material engaged by the cutting edge into the bowl as the machine moves forward.
-Elevating scrapers do not require assistance from push-tractors.
+Elevating scrapers do not require assistance from push-tractors to load material.
 The pioneer developer of the elevating scraper was Hancock Manufacturing Company of Lubbock, Texas USA.

 Scrapers can be very efficient on short hauls where the cut and fill areas are close together and have sufficient length to fill the hopper.
-The heavier scraper types have two engines ("tandem powered"), one driving the front wheels, one driving the rear wheels, with engines up to 400 kW.
-Multiple scrapers can work together in a push-pull fashion but this requires a long cut area.
+Smaller scrapers may be towed by a bulldozer, articulated truck, or tractor.
+The larger scraper types have two engines ("tandem powered"), one driving the front wheels, one driving the rear wheels, with engines up to 469 kW on tractor end, plus up to 353 kW on scraper end.
+Multiple scrapers can work together in a push-pull fashion using a bail and hook arrangement, or are commonly pushed by track type tractors to assist in loading more quickly.

-Smaller scrapers may be towed by a bulldozer.
+Modern scrapers can also be factory equipped with Grade Control systems that use GPS Global Positioning System guidance combined with precise hydraulic controls to achieve desired grade in cut and fill areas with millimeter accuracy.
+Onboard payload systems can also use hydraulic cylinder pressures to estimate payload weight carried by the scraper for each load.